mui/material-ui/docs/src/pages/customization/overrides/overrides.md

 You can also customize all instances of a component with CSS.
 We expose a `dangerouslyUseGlobalCSS` option to do so.
-Learn more about it in the [CSS in JS section](/css-in-js/advanced/#deterministic-class-names) of the documentation.
+Learn more about it in the [styles section](/css-in-js/advanced/#deterministic-class-names) of the documentation.
 It's very similar to how you would customize Bootstrap.